awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 9\.4\.7 includes improved visibility of autovacuum sessions by allowing the rds\_superuser account to view autovacuum sessions in pg\_stat\_activity\.
 For example, you can identify and terminate an autovacuum session that is blocking a command from running, or executing slower than a manually issued vacuum command\.

+#### PostgreSQL Version 9\.3\.24 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9324"></a>

+PostgreSQL version 9\.3\.24 contains several bug fixes for issues in release 9\.3\.23\.
+For more information on the fixes in 9\.3\.24, see the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/release-9-3-24.html)\.

+**Note**
+Amazon RDS for PostgreSQL has deprecated PostgreSQL version 9\.3\.x\.

+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.3\.23 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9323"></a>

+PostgreSQL version 9\.3\.23 contains several bug fixes for issues in release 9\.3\.22\.
+For more information on the fixes in 9\.3\.23, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.3/static/release-9-3-23.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+The `plv8` extension has been updated to version 2\.1\.2\.
+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+**Note**
+Amazon RDS for PostgreSQL has announced version 9\.3\.x is scheduled for retirement in September, 2018\.
+We encourage you to upgrade your 9\.3\.x databases to the latest version at your earliest convenience\.

+#### PostgreSQL Version 9\.3\.22 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9322"></a>

+PostgreSQL version 9\.3\.22 contains several bug fixes for issues in release 9\.3\.20\.
+For more information on the fixes in 9\.3\.22, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.3/static/release-9-3-22.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.3\.20 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9320"></a>

 PostgreSQL version 9\.3\.20 contains several bug fixes for issues in version 9\.3\.19\.
 For more information on the fixes in 9\.3\.20, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.3/static/release-9-3-20.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.